CQUniversity Australia: Campuses and buildings

-CQUniversity partners with a range of Regional University Centres at multiple sites across Australia providing infrastructure and academic support for students studying via distance with hominated partner universities.
+CQUniversity partners with a range of Regional University Centres at multiple sites across Australia providing infrastructure and academic support for students studying via distance with nominated partner universities.

 Rockhampton campuses

 Two campuses operate in the Rockhampton region: Rockhampton, City (formerly CQ TAFE) and Rockhampton, North.
 The Rockhampton City campus is centrally located and offers a wide range of study options from certificates and diplomas to undergraduate programs.
 It also offers short courses in a range of areas including business, hospitality and beauty.
 Key facilities include Wilby's Training Restaurant, Hair Essence Hair Salon, Engineering Technology Centre, Trade training workshops and an Adult Learning Centre.
 The Rockhampton North campus is the university's headquarters.
 The campus has facilities including an Engineering Precinct, Health Clinic, Student Residence, food court and Sports Centre.

 The Engineering Precinct has labs for fluids, thermodynamics, thermofluids, geotech, concrete and structures, and electronics.
 There is also a new lecture theatre, a postgraduate area, a materials-testing area, an acoustic test cell, a soils store, and a multi-purpose project-based learning lab.

 The public-access health clinic on campus caters for up to 160 clients per day.
 The clinic allows students to work with qualified health professionals in the areas of oral health, occupational therapy, physiotherapy, podiatry and speech pathology.